Add a method named

 ||subtracts the given amount of money, as a real number, from the account balance; if the amount is negative or exceeds the account's balance, does nothing

-Write a method named
+Add a mutator method named

-The method accepts two parameters: a second
+The method accepts two parameters aside from

 BankAccount to accept the money, and a real number for the amount of money to transfer.